Stanford University centers and institutes: Stanford Center for Biomedical Ethics

+This center focuses on the ethical issues in medical surroundings.
+It was established in 1989, to facilitate interdisciplinary interactions between faculty involved in bioethics and medical humanities.
+The center states that it was designated by NIH as a Center for Excellence in Ethical, Legal and Social Issues (ELSI) in Genetics.
+Every year, the center invites an academic speaker to deliver the Jonathan King Lecture on Bioethic, in memory of computer scientist Jonathan King.

 Freeman Spogli Institute for International Studies

 The Freeman Spogli Institute for International Studies is a university-wide research and teaching institution at Stanford devoted to understanding international problems, policies, and institutions.
 The institute produces interdisciplinary scholarly research, engages in outreach to policymakers and public institutions throughout the world, and trains scholars and future leaders on international issues.
 Its teaching programs include the graduate-level Master of International Policy as well as honors programs in international security and in democracy, development, and the rule of law.
 The school is a full member of the Association of Professional Schools of International Affairs (APSIA), a group of schools of public policy, public administration, and international studies.

 FSI's core and affiliated faculty represent a range of academic backgrounds and perspectives, including medicine, law, engineering, history, political science, economics, and sociology.
 The faculty's research and teaching focus on a variety of issues, including governance, domestic and international health policy, migration, development, and security.
 Their work often examines regional dynamics in areas such as Asia, Europe, Africa and Latin America.
 FSI faculty conduct research, lead interdisciplinary research programs, educate graduate and undergraduate students, and organize policy outreach that engages Stanford in addressing some of the world's most pressing problems.

-The institute is composed of 12 centers and programs, including six major research centers:
+The institute is composed of 12 centers and programs, including nine major research centers: